 Varieties vary between tart and sweet tasting, and the later in the season, the sweeter the berry.

-The acres of ripe, plump berries are plentiful on bushes 5 to 6 feet high, so you can pick your own while standing comfortably, and the ripe berries make awesome pies using any of the homemade blueberry pie recipes.
+The acres of ripe, plump berries are plentiful on bushes 5 to 6 feet high, so you can pick your own while standing comfortably, and the ripe berries make awesome homemade pies with any of the old fashioned blueberry pie recipes.